 Keeping any obvious inherent hardware manufacturing faults aside, let’s check which other variants may be affecting your GPU’s temperature.

-Firstly, the ambient temp. of the room in which the PC is situated, can affect the thermals of the graphics card.
+Firstly, the ambient temperature of the room in which the PC is situated can affect the thermals of the graphics card.

-In order for heat to be dispersed, it must be transferred into an environment with a lower temperature, after which it is properly dissipated.
-If the temperature of the environment is too high, the heat-transfer will be hindered.
+For heat to be dispersed, it must be transferred into an environment with a lower temperature, after which it is properly dissipated.
+If the temperature of the environment is too high, the heat transfer will be hindered.

 According to tests carried out by Puget Systems, for every 1 degree Celsius (~ 1.8 Fahrenheit) increase in ambient temperature, there is a rise between 0.5° and 1° C for the GPU; affecting its fan speed by 6.5 RPM.